Jableh: Classical Age

+Middle Ages

 The Jableh region was incorporated into the Islamic Empire with the conquest of Syria in 637–642.
 Between approximately 969 and 1081, however, much of the region returned under the control of the Byzantine Empire, until it was captured by Banu Ammar.
 The Alawites began spreading in the area in the early eleventh century.

 In the medieval period, Jableh, then called Gibellum, was conquered by Tancred and the Genoese on 23 July 1109, to be part of the Principality of Antioch, one of the Crusader States.
 In 1126, the cities of Latakia and Jabala were the dowry of Princess Alice, daughter of King Baldwin II of Jerusalem.
 It was captured by Saladin in 1189 during the Third Crusade.
 One famous resident was Hugh of Jabala, the city's bishop, who reported the fall of Edessa to Pope Eugene III and was the first person to speak of Prester John.
-Less than 1 km from the city center lies the ancient site of Gibala, today known as Tell Tweini.
-This city was inhabited from the third millennium BCE until the Persian period.

 During the Mamluk period, there was still an "Ayyubid" mosque in the city that had probably been founded by members of Saladin's entourage or army.
 In 1318, a revolt by the Alawites from the surrounding highlands resulted in an attack on Jableh before a Mamluk column sent from Tripoli was able to retake control.
 The famous Moroccan traveler Ibn Battuta visited Jableh in 1326.
+Construction of the current Mosque of Sultan Ibrahim ibn Adham began in the Mamluk period, with the mosque and minaret being attached to the Seljuk period shrine of Ibrahim ibn Adham.
+The construction of the domes were completed in the Ottoman period.